camoverride/camoverride.github.io/_posts/2016-03-10-alphabet-tree.md

 comments: true
 ---

-This is a taxonomic tree of all the writing systems descended from Proto-Canaanite.[^1]<sup>,</sup>[^2] It does not include some inspired orthographies such as Cherokee, which was invented by [Sequoyah](https://en.wikipedia.org/wiki/Sequoyah).
+This is a taxonomic tree of all the writing systems descended from Proto-Canaanite.[^1]<sup>,</sup>[^2] It also includes some inspired orthographies such as Cherokee, which was invented by [Sequoyah](https://en.wikipedia.org/wiki/Sequoyah).
 For easier comprehension, collapse branches by clicking on nodes.
+Hover over a node to learn more about the writing system.

 {% include tree.html %}